 What is a liftback?

-A liftback (in English Liftback) is a type of body that externally resembles a sedan, but instead of a separate trunk lid, it has a sloping rear door that lifts together with the glass, like a hatchback.
+A liftback (in English Liftback) is a type of body that externally resembles a sedan, but instead of a separate trunk lid, it has a sloping rear door that lifts together with the glass, like in a hatchback.

 Main features:

-Profile — similar to a sedan but with a more sloping roof.
+Profile — similar to a sedan, but with a more sloping roof.

 The trunk is often larger and more convenient than in a sedan, thanks to the wide opening and foldable seats.

-History of liftbacks
+History of the liftback

-In the 1970s and 80s, Ford Capri, Toyota Celica Liftback, Mazda 626 Liftback appeared.
+In the 1970s and 1980s, Ford Capri, Toyota Celica Liftback, Mazda 626 Liftback appeared.

 Liftbacks are actively used in the business segment, taxis, and family transport.